Never say ‘Let me tell you a story’26 April 2017 | Category: Blog

 I just slipped into a story, did you see that?
 And you may be curious about the rest, but after a minute of reading you start wondering: why am I reading this anyway?
 I came for something completely different.
 And you’re gone.
 Okay, they stay in the room out of decency, but they have left anyway.
 So, you have to do something more!

 Make them want to hear the story

 Announce that you are going to share something important.
 Something that helps them.
 Something with which they will be successful.
-And then you secretly slide into your story.
+And then you secretly move into your story.
 For example:

 “So, we all know that a lot of the team members are not enthusiastic about yet another change.
-We must get them along in a different way.
-In order to turn the resistance 180 degrees to intrinsic motivation.
-I accidentally learned how to do that two years ago.
-That was a real eye-opener for me at the time.
+We must get them along in a different way, to transform the resistance to intrinsic motivation.
+I accidentally learned to do this two years ago.
+It was an absolute revelation to me back then.
 I was involved in a project… “

 Would you like more tips and personal guidance on how to present with storytelling?
 In the workshop Netflix-ise your Presentations you get it all.